Fraunhofer-IIS/ogrp/README.md

 Maturity indicator: Is this an experimental, draft, stable, legacy, or retired specification?

-A: OGRP is considered in experimental state.
+A: OGRP is considered in draft state.

 Extending the protocol / specification
 --------------------------------------